resbazaz/organization/GOVERNANCE.md

 The amendment process to this governance allows for updates to the governing policies, procedures, and structures.
 Proposed amendments can be submitted by community members, reviewed by a designated ad-hoc committee, and require a majority vote for approval, ensuring a dynamic and responsive governance framework.

 Amendments to this governance should be sumitted via the GitHub issues of the proper repository.
+Amendments are accepted with majority consent of the committee (executive or ad-hoc, as delegated).

 ## Committees